Block Filters

 Using a deny list

-Adding blocks is easy enough, removing them is as easy.
-Plugin or theme authors have the possibility to “unregister” blocks.
+Adding blocks is easy enough, and removing them is as easy.
+Plugin or theme authors can “unregister” blocks using a deny list in JavaScript.

 // my-plugin.js